UniExeterRSE/computational-thinking/_episodes/05_pattern_recognition.md

 ## Pattern recognition

 Pattern recognition involves finding the similarities or patterns among small, decomposed problems that can help us solve complex problems more efficiently.
-Once a problem has been broken down into simpler subproblems, there may be similarities among these that mean we do not have a write a solution twice.
+Once a problem has been broken down into simpler sub-problems, there may be similarities among these that mean we do not have a write a solution twice.
 These patterns may exist both between and within individual problems.

 Some times the redundancy is really obvious to spot.